Rancocas Valley Regional High School: Extracurricular activities

 Rancocas Valley is the home of the Rancocas Valley Regional High School dance team, which has been in existence since 1999 and is the only high school dance team in South Jersey.
 The team prepares two elite dances every year for their competitions and to perform at basketball games.
 The team hosts the Reach For The Stars Dance Show in January of every year for the community.
 Over the course of the year, the team competes in 4 to 5 competitions.
 One of those competitions is the New Jersey state championship.
-In the years 2008, 2009, 2010, 2011, 2014, and 2015, the dance team has taken first place in both their Team Performance, and their Kick routine.
+In the years 2008, 2009, 2010, 2011, 2014 and 2015, the dance team has taken first place in both their Team Performance and their Kick routine.
 Every year the team raises money for their trip to Florida to compete in the National Dance Alliance (NDA) National Dance Competition.
 The team dances amongst and against the best dance teams in the country.
 In 2010 the team took 1st place in their Circus-themed High Kick Routine.
-This was the first National Championship the team has ever won.
+This was the first national championship the team has ever won.
 In 2011 the team took 1st place again with their Time-themed Team Performance routine.
-In 2014, the team won its third National Championship, by winning the Small Varsity Kick division.
+In 2014, the team won its third national championship, by winning the Small Varsity Kick division.

 In 2004, the RVRHS marching band won their first Group 3 National Championship Title in Allentown, PA for their piece "Pandora's Box".
 In 2009, The Marching Band won first place at the USSBA Group 3 Open National Championships with a score of 97.2 and came in first place at the USSBA Group 3 Open State Competition.
 These mark the highest accolades that the Rancocas Valley Marching Band have ever received.
-The band also won state championships in 2010 in Group 3 Open with a score of 91.825 and receiving the captions best color guard, best music, best overall effect, and best visual.
-On October 30, 2010 the band won first place at the Northern States Competition in Allentown, PA with a score of 95.900, also receiving caption awards for best percussion, best colorguard, best music, and best overall effect.
-They beat many group 3 Open bands from around the region, in states such as New Jersey, Pennsylvania, Connecticut, New York, Virginia,etc. On November 7, 2010 the band won yet again and took home the title for USSBA Group 3 Open National champions with a score of 97.8.
-They also received best color guard, best music, and best overall effect.
+The band also won state championships in 2010 in Group 3 Open with a score of 91.825 and receiving the captions best color guard, best music, best overall effect and best visual.
+On October 30, 2010 the band won first place at the Northern States Competition in Allentown, PA with a score of 95.900, also receiving caption awards for best percussion, best colorguard, best music and best overall effect.
+They beat many group 3 Open bands from around the region, in states such as New Jersey, Pennsylvania, Connecticut, New York and Virginia.
+In November 2010, the band won yet again and took home the title for USSBA Group 3 Open National champions with a score of 97.8.
+They also received best color guard, best music and best overall effect.
 The Red Devil marching band took home a caption of best music, as well as The Cadets award of excellence at New Jersey state championships on October 18, 2014 at High Point Solutions Stadium.

 In May 1971, the school's speech and drama team won 8 individual events, plus best drama and best actor awards at the Rutgers University Camden Speech Festival.
 In April 1972, a team member won first place in dramatic interpretation at the National Forensic League's New Jersey District Championships.